Getting quality sleep to improve your sporting personal best

 With summer almost upon us and with the very British calendar of events such as Wimbledon Championships, Commonwealth Games and the Women’s Football World Cup, it’s going to be a fantastic summer for sport!

-Whatever your sporting preference, whether you’re a golfer or runner, a professional athlete to those indulging in a bit of sporting fun, taking sleep and recovery seriously can help you to gain that ‘competitive edge’ and improve overall sports performance.
+Whatever your sporting preference, whether you’re a golfer or runner, a professional athlete or those enjoying the occasional bit of sporting fun, taking sleep and recovery seriously can help you to gain that ‘competitive edge’ and improve overall sports performance.

 "If you were to tell any athlete you had a new natural treatment which improves performance, reduces stress chemicals in the body, naturally increases the human growth hormone and enhances the rate of recovery, they would all pay attention!

 Numerous studies show that athletes who increase their sleeping time from an average of 7-8 hrs to between 9-10 hours significantly improve speed and stamina in their sport.
 This is because sleep is a powerful natural performance enhancer for your mind and body.
-It’s the essential element for help to increase energy, performance and stamina as well as mental agility and split second intuitive decision making, which can be hugely important in fast paced games!"
+It’s the essential element for helping to increase energy, performance and stamina as well as mental agility and split-second intuitive decision-making, which can be hugely important in fast-paced games!"